 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of contaminants in water provided by public water systems.
 The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
 A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
-As such, some of our data, though representative, maybe more than one year old.
+As such, some of our data, though representative, may be more than one year old.
 In this table, you will find terms and abbreviations that might not be familiar to you.
-To help you better understand these terms, we have provided the definitions below the table
+To help you better understand these terms, we have provided the definitions below in the table

+Unit Descriptions

-Unit Descriptions ppm ppm: parts per million or milligrams per liter (mg/L) ppb ppb: parts per billion or micrograms per liter (ug/L) NA NA:Not Applicable ND ND: Not Detected ppm ppm: parts per million or milligrams per liter (mg/L) ppb ppb: parts per billion or micrograms per liter (ug/L) pCi/L pCi/L: Picocuries per liter
+ppm ppm: parts per million or milligrams per liter (mg/L)

+ppb ppb: parts per billion or micrograms per liter (ug/L)

+NA NA:Not Applicable

+ND ND: Not Detected

+pCi/L pCi/L: Picocuries per liter

-Contaminants Inorganic MCLG or MRDLG MCL, TT, or MRDL Highest Detect In Your Water Range Low-High Sample Date Violation Typical Source Fluoride (ppm) 4 4 0.83 0.63-0.83 2021 No Erosion of natural deposits; Discharge from fertilizer Nitrate (measured as Nitrogen) (ppm) 10 10 1.2 0.51-1.2 2021 No Runoff from fertilizer use;Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite (measured as Nitrogen) (ppm) 1 1 ND ND 2021 No Runoff from fertilizer use;Leaching from septic tanks, sewage; Erosion of natural deposits Chromium (ppb) 100 100 3.06 2.64-3.06 2019 No Erosion of natural deposits
+Contaminants Inorganic MCLG or MRDLG MCL, TT, or MRDL Highest Detect In Your Water Range Low-High Sample Date Violation Typical Source Fluoride (ppm) 4 4 0.88 0.7-0.88 2023 No Erosion of natural deposits; Discharge from fertilizer Nitrate ( measured as Nitrogen) (ppm) 10 10 1.2 ND-1.2 2023 No Runoff from fertilizer use;Leaching from septic tanks, sewage; Erosion of natural deposits Nitrite (measured as Nitrogen) (ppm) 1 1 ND ND 2023 No Runoff from fertilizer use;Leaching from septic tanks, sewage; Erosion of natural deposits Chromium (ppb) 100 100 3.33 2.61-3.33 2022 No Erosion of natural deposits Sulfate (ppm) 250 250 48 25-48 2023 No Erosion of natural deposits